Escucha Formation

 The approximately 70 m thick formation underlies the Utrillas Formation and overlies Castrillo de la Reina, Benassal & Oliete Formations.
 The Escucha Formation comprises siltstones, mudstones, sandstones, coal, siltstones and amber, in which several fossil insects were found.
 The formation was deposited in a variety of continental to paralic (deltaic) environments.

+Depositional Environment

+The Escucha Formation represents syn-rift depositional environment, deposited in siliciclastic carbonate platforms, coastal siliciclastic environments and other offshore settings.
+In the basal part of the formation, cobble to boulder-sized dropstones of glacial origin have been identified, representing long-distance iceberg rafting from Arctic sources.

 Fossil content

 The Escucha Formation has provided the following fossils, among others: